 - 1) Bachelor of Architecture (B. Arch) - 2) Bachelor of Science in Interior Design (BSc.
 ID) - 3) Bachelor of Science in Landscape Architecture (BSc.
-LA) - 4) Bachelor of Science in Civil Engineering (BSc.
-CE) - 5) Bachelor of Science in Quantity Surveying and Construction Economics (BSc QS & CE) - 6) Master of Architecture (M. Arch.) - 7) Masters of Science in Construction Economics and Management (MSc.
-CEM) - 8) Master of Project Management (MPM) - 9) Doctor of Philosophy in Architecture (PhD Arch) - 10) Doctor of Philosophy in Construction Economics and Management (PhD CEM), - 11) Doctor of Philosophy in Construction Management (PhD CM), - 12) Doctor of Philosophy in Civil Engineering (PhD CE) - 13) PhD in Urban Design by Coursework and Dissertation
+LA) - Bachelor of Science in Quantity Surveying and Construction Economics (BSc QS & CE) - 5) Master of Architecture (M. Arch.) - 6) Masters of Science in Construction Economics and Management (MSc.
+CEM) - 7) Master of Project Management (MPM) - 8) Doctor of Philosophy in Architecture (PhD Arch) - 9) Doctor of Philosophy in Construction Economics and Management (PhD CEM), - 10) Doctor of Philosophy in Construction Management (PhD CM), - 11) PhD in Urban Design by Coursework and Dissertation